Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **On Vacation:**

-     - When The Employee not return after requested Return Date, System will move to the **Waiting for Return stage**.
+     - When The Employee not return, On Requested Return Date, Then System will move to **Waiting For Return** stage.

      -  In Case of Employee is on vacation, The Muqeem status will be update **On-Vacation_OutsideKingdom** status,

-     - If Employee arrived, Muqeem status will change to valid, Then Vacation Return process will move to **Return from vacation** stage.
+     - If Employee arrived, Muqeem status will change to valid, Then Vacation Return process will move to **Return From Vacation** stage.

-     - System will check the muqeem status requlary, until the employee return,
+     - System will check the muqeem status requlary, Until The Employee Return,

-       If vacation end date is mentioned then moved to **Return from Vacation** stage.
+       If Vacation End Date is mentioned, Then moved to **Return From Vacation** stage.

+    - **User can move the request to next stage**

        - *In The action field is following to,*